FlashMS/Azure-Admin-Portfolio/README.md

 PowerShell: Scripting for Azure resource management.
 Azure CLI: Basic resource monitoring and querying.
 YAML/DevOps: CI/CD pipeline automation with GitHub Actions.
 Networking: Virtual network configuration (e.g., VNet, subnets).
 Cloud Administration: Resource lifecycle management and security best practices.

+## Monitoring Module
+This module sets up a Log Analytics workspace and a basic CPU alert rule for a VM.

+### Scripts
+- `create-log-workspace.ps1`: Deploys a Log Analytics workspace.
+- `set-alert-rule.ps1`: Adds a metric alert for high CPU.

+### Usage
+Run each script in order to enable monitoring and alerts for your virtual machine.
 License MIT License.
 See LICENSE for details.

 Contact Built by Todd Wolf.
 Connect on LinkedIn: https://www.linkedin.com/in/todd-wolf-9a3505264/ GitHub: https://github.com/FlashMS